afarhan/bitx40/README.md

 ## Revision record

+1.28
+- prevention of out-of-band transmission depending on ITU region (tks Akira JJ1EPE)
+- allow the Arduino inputs to settle for 100 ms after power on (tks Ion VA3NOI)

 1.27.7
 - Slightly revised the code so that interrupts are only enabled when the PTTsense mod is installed